albertho425/albertho425/README.md

 :smiley: I'm in IT, web development, e-Learning.

 :us: Washington state resident.
-I have 🇺🇸 and 🇨🇦 work permits.
 I'm looking for my next **full time job.**

 :computer: I'm currently implemnting a new learning management system, building a new knowledge base, migrating a website, and building *CRUD* web apps